alexbishop/unige_minicourse_2023_volume_growth/README.md

 This repo contains the notes for a 2-part minicourse I will give at the Unversity of Geneva on 13 and 20 December 2023.

-Currently, this repo only contains the notes for the first week.
-The second week's notes will be uploaded on 20 December 2023.

 [![CC BY 4.0][cc-by-shield]][cc-by]

 [cc-by]: http://creativecommons.org/licenses/by/4.0/